evert/evert.github.com/_posts/2023/2023-04-26-oauth2-usability.md

 * A future OAuth version should also explicitly allow `http://localhost` as a `redirect_url`.
 We need to be able to test.
-* I'm aware that there was a OAuth 3 proposal, which is now called [XYZ or maybe GNAP][12].
+* I'm aware that there was a OAuth 3 proposal, which is now called [XYZ (or maybe GNAP?)][12].
 I'm not very familiar with this proposed protocol.
 * [XKCD 927][14] is funny, but ultimately a conversation stopper and a bit cynical.